gonqgg-debug/facturAI/PRODUCTION_READINESS_ASSESSMENT.md

 **Note**: The `postinstall` script automatically applies the `@swc/helpers` patch on every `npm install`, ensuring the build works correctly in any environment (local, CI/CD, Vercel).

 **SaaS Evolution Path**: The architecture supports evolution (not rebuild) to a multi-tenant SaaS platform.
-Phase 6 outlines a 6-week path to SaaS MVP using Dexie Cloud for sync/multi-tenancy, real authentication, Stripe billing, and AI feature gating.
+Phase 6.1 (Supabase sync) and Phase 6.1.1 (RLS Security) are complete.
+Phase 6.2 (Firebase Auth) is 90% complete. **RLS tenant isolation is now fully implemented with migration 008.** Remaining work: Stripe billing, AI feature gating, and workbench.
 The core business logic (`tax.ts`, `inventory-ai.ts`, `customer-insights/`) remains unchanged.

 ---